naja628/qwerasdf/work/manual.md

 * The `Copy-transform` and `Copy-move` variants work as above, but a copy of the selection with the transformation applied will be created.

 ### Using the visual transformation submenu
-Under `W: Visual`, you will be sequentially apply several transformations to the shape.
+Under `W: Visual`, you can sequentially apply several transformations to the shape.
-Transformation are applied relative to a center (except move).
-Initially it is set to the center of the grid (if activated, TODO), or to the point under your cursor when you under `W: visual`.
+Transformations are applied relative to a center (except move).
+Initially it is set to the center of the grid (if activated), or to the point under your cursor when you entered `W: visual`.
 To change the center, use `R: recenter`.
 The center is set **immediately** to the point under your cursor.

 To apply transformations:
 * choose the type of transformation from the menu with the keyboard.
 This will **immediately** grab the point under the cursor.
-* move your the point you grabbed to its desired position.
+* move the point you grabbed to its desired position.
 What this means exactly depends on the type of transformation.
 * either:
-	* left-click to apply the transformation to the current selections.
+	* left-click to apply the transformation to the current selection.
 (The shapes will change)
 	* right-click to create a transformed copy.
-The created shapes become the selection for the next transformation.
+The copied shapes become the selection for the next transformation.
 * repeat as many times as needed
 * Use `W: done` to exit the visual transformation tool.
 * **Note**: You can use `Q: cancel change`, to cancel the pending change and select another type of transformation.

-# Undoing and the autosave system (sessions)
+# Undoing and Autosaves
 ### Basics
 You can undo/redo either with `Z: Undo`/`X: Redo`.
 Or from `R: Rewind`: scroll through the history with the mouse-wheel and click when you're done.